 6. Yut Kee

-Probably one of the most controversial picks in this list, Yut Kee is still one of the oldest kopitiam names in KL and they have been serving Hainanese cuisinese since as early as 1928.
+Yut Kee is a 92-year-old Malaysian kopitiam, popular for its chicken chop and started by a Hainanese immigrant in 1928.
 Say what you want but their Roti babi (bread filled with pork fillings) is still one of the better breakfast meals out there.
 For a much traditional breakfast, you can try their toasted bread with a set of their boiled eggs.
 You can opt to have extra kaya or butter.

 Address: 1, Jalan Kamunting, Chow Kit, 50300 Kuala Lumpur